 - Reduce the cost of clothing by shopping around.
 If you’re after survival gear, places like the Regatta Outlet sell some amazingly low cost clothing which is designed to withstand extreme weather conditions.

-- Reduce your debt.
+- Reduce your debt (food storage can be a great tool to help you do this) (food storage can be a great tool to help you do this).
 This may not sound like it’s terribly important – after all, money won’t be a factor after TSHTF – however there are plenty of things which can go wrong for a prepper in debt.
 If you don’t pay what you owe you may be in danger of losing your home, and all of your hard work will have been in vain.